All Features

 RW Elephant is designed to keep track of your inventory as you acquire it and if/when you get rid of it.

-In order to keep it all straight and account for changing inventory quantities over time, RW Elephant records Quantity Change Events.
-If you add or remove inventory, you’ll need to do so with one of these Quantity Change Events.
+In order to account for changing Inventory quantities over time, RW Elephant tracks quantity using Quantity Change Events.
+Whenever you add or remove inventory, you’ll need to do so with a New Quantity Change Event.

 Adding Items